scramjetorg/scramjet/docs/data-stream.md

 <a name="DataStream+separate"></a>

 ### dataStream.separate(affinity, createOptions) ⇒ <code>MultiStream</code>
 Separates execution to multiple streams using the hashes returned by the passed callback.

 Calls the given callback for a hash, then makes sure all items with the same hash are processed within a single stream.
 Thanks to that streams can be distributed to multiple threads.

 **Kind**: instance method of [<code>DataStream</code>](#DataStream)
 **Returns**: <code>MultiStream</code> - separated stream
+**Meta.noreadme**:

 | Param | Type | Description |
 | --- | --- | --- |